SlimeBluKing/SlimeBluKing/README.md

 # Hi there, I'm [**SlimeBluKing**](https://slimebluking.github.io) 👋
 ## I'm a nerd XD, i like program things and delete my life on League of Legends :P
-- 🍃 I'm a Minecraft server owner.
-[ChillGames Network](https://www.minecraft-italia.it/server/chillgamesnetwork)
+- ⚡ I'm a Minecraft server owner.
+[EasyMC Network](https://www.minecraft-italia.net/lista/server/easymc)
 - 🤖 I like to program Discord bots
 - 💫 I'm still learn things
 - 🤝 I'm looking to collaborate with other developers